stevemunk/azure-docs/articles/azure-maps/supported-languages.md

 * Post Search Along Route
 * Post Search Fuzzy Batch

+Render

+* Get Map Tile
+* Get Map Image

+::: zone-end

+::: zone pivot="service-latest"   <!------------------------REST API LATEST VERSIONS ------------------------------------------------->

+Search

+* Get Geocoding
+* Get Geocoding Batch
+* Get Polygon
+* Get Reverse Geocoding
+* Get Reverse Geocoding Batch

+Render

+* Get Map Static Image
+* Get Map Tile

+::: zone-end

 ### SDKs

-Ensure that you have set up the **View** parameter as required, and you have the latest version of Web SDK and Android SDK.
-Affected SDKs:

-* Azure Maps Web SDK
-* Azure Maps Android SDK
+You need to have the latest version of Web SDK and configure the View parameter as required.
+This parameter determines which set of geopolitically disputed content the Azure Maps service returns.

-By default, the View parameter is set to **Unified**, even if you haven't defined it in the request.
+By default, the View parameter is set to **Unified**, even if not defined in the request.
 Determine the location of your users.
 Then, set the **View** parameter correctly for that location.
 Alternatively, you can set 'View=Auto', which returns the map data based on the IP address of the request.
 The **View** parameter in Azure Maps must be used in compliance with applicable laws, including those laws about mapping of the country/region where maps, images, and other data and third-party content that you're authorized to access via Azure Maps is made available.

 The following table provides supported views.